-The application for the 2024 Fellowship is now closed.
-To apply for the 2025 Fellowship, you must be in 11th grade in the fall of 2024, be from the U.S. or Canada, and self-identify as Jewish.
-To apply next year, please add your name to our interest form.
+Applications for the 2025 Bronfman Fellowship are now closed.
+To apply next year, you must be in 11th grade in the fall of 2025, be from the U.S. or Canada, and identify as Jewish.
+Sign up here and we’ll let you know when our application opens (in the fall of 2025).

-If you are an adult who works with teens, please fill out this form.
+Want to refer a teen?
+Do that here.
+If you are an adult who works with teens and want to be added to our general email list, please fill out this form.

 We are looking for outside-the-box thinkers who are passionate about deep dialogue and intellectual exploration.
 People who enjoy having philosophical conversations late into the night, who love to learn, and who aren’t afraid to ask the Big Questions.
 You do not need to be a top student to be a Bronfman Fellow; we value innovative thinking and creativity more than a high GPA.
 There’s no “typical” Bronfman Fellow: we’re looking for people with a diverse set of backgrounds, talents, and interests, who can bring many different perspectives to the group, and who want to explore their Jewish identity in an intellectually stimulating environment.